kamoako1/Project1/README.md

            # The following project includes:

            -Creation of a Google App Engine application using GCP Cloud Shell environment

            -Configuration of Cloud Build to deploy changes

--Trigger establishment.
+           -Creation of a Trigger.

            -Source code to Github

 Created a Git repository called 'Project1' and created a virtual environment in cloud shell.